 White appears on the grayscale as the highest value, 255.
 The opposite end represents black, whose value is 0.
 All values between are shades of gray.
 White, like black and gray, is an achromatic color.

 White’s Emotional and Psychological Effects

 The color white evokes feelings of calmness and serenity.
 Many hospitals and interior designs adopt it as their primary color.
 White adds sophistication, luxury, and elegance when paired with other high-end materials and textures.

-But white can feel cold, distant, and impersonal.
-Using too much white in a design causes glare.
-Combining it with other colors or using white’s subtle variations is ideal for the best results.
+But white can feel cold, distant, and impersonal, and using too much causes glare.
+Combining it with other colors is ideal for the best results.